mor10/simone/README.md

 Simone is named after philosopher [Simone de Beauvoir](http://en.wikipedia.org/wiki/Simone_de_Beauvoir)

 ## Changelog
+### 1.0.11
+- New translation for Catalan (courtesy of Faleg)
+- New translation for Dutch (courtesy of Richard van Naamen)

 ### 1.0.10
 - New translation for Simplified Chinese (courtesy of Jerry Wang)
 - Updated Portugese translation (courtesy of João Gomes)